 - Synchronization of files from existing external shared folders (only files Egnyte/Storage Sync share will sync)

-Note: Only files transferred to the Egnyte share using a mapped network drive (SMB/CIFS) will synchronize.
-All files transferred to the share through other methods (e.g. command line copy) will not be recognized by Storage Sync and will not be synced to the Cloud.
+Only files transferred to the Egnyte share using a mapped network drive (SMB/CIFS) will synchronize.
+All files transferred to the share through other methods (e.g. from Storage Sync command-line console) will not be recognized by Storage Sync and will not be synced to the Cloud.

 Changes you make to a file will only be synced once you close the file.
 This is usually not an issue for file types that are typically closed when editing is finished (like Word or Excel documents).

 However, there are certain specialized application file types like those used in databases (Oracle databases, Mysql, SQL server, Access DB), Exchange servers, and virtual machines (e.g., VMWare) which are left open for extended periods of time while changes are made.
 Egnyte is not currently able to sync changes to these file-types while the files remain open, so use caution when storing them in a synced-folder.